-THE CORTINA 2000E
+THE Mk III CORTINA

-Now the company was a well - known, well - respected firm, but as I looked around I remarked that their cars appeared even worse than the ones I used to have (and that was saying something!).
+Now the company was a well - known, well - respected firm, but as I looked around I remarked that their cars appeared even worse than the ones I used to have, and that was saying something.
 There were a couple of old Sierras at the back of the yard which they used from time to time, but one of them had a blown engine.

-So I went over to look at the Cortina (like I said, who cares about Sierras?) and the first thing that hit me was that it was the colour.
-Someone had resprayed it (really badly) a disgusting dark chocolatey - brown, yet even so, you couldn't mistake what it was (or, at least, what it used to be!, which was a 2000E.
+So I went over to look at the Cortina and the first thing that hit me was that it was the colour.
+Someone had resprayed it really badly into a disgusting dark chocolatey - brown, yet even so, you couldn't mistake what it was, or, at least, what it used to be!, which was a 2000E.

 The noise of someone closing a badly - fitting car door made me go outside, and there was the wife.
 She threw a set of keys and an envelope at me, said "happy birthday", and walked out of the yard into her friend's car and drove away.

 What was in fact surprising was that the front door pillars and scuttle under the windscreen were totally intact, and looked like they'll remain intact for ever.
 Whilst it is always possible to replace them, nevertheless that's what I look for in a Cortina.
 If they're okay, the rest is worth doing.

 The body would have to be done quickly.
 It was almost too far gone, and no time could be wasted.
 It was necessary to leave the car outside, as I had no longer any covered garage in which to work or store cars.

 So, what have I done at it so far?

 Thanks to Paul Lynch of the Mark III Cortina Club we now have a set of rear wings too which will help considerably the restoration of the car.
 Many thanks, Paul.
 I'll have to fix these one day.

 So I drove it around a bit but laid it up when I emigrated to Belgium.
 Once I sorted out a garage there, I a-framed it across, and when I moved to France, the car was trailered down.